Feline Saddle Thrombus in Cats: Joey’s Survival Story

 So, I went and picked up my boy and brought him home.
 Anyone who knows me knows I believe wholeheartedly in the body’s ability to heal.
 Once I got him home I got to work.
 I spent the entire day researching and researching some more about feline saddle thrombus, what causes it, and what to do about it.

-I immediately gave him liquid trace minerals in water with a syringe because the heart runs on electrical impulses and liquid trace minerals conduct electricity.
+I immediately gave him concentrated liquid trace minerals in water with a syringe because the heart runs on electrical impulses and liquid trace minerals conduct electricity.
 Not only that, but the heart needs magnesium and liquid trace minerals have lots of it.
 I didn’t want his heart to stop before we got a chance to give him a chance.

 I also started him on Nattokinase (an enzyme extracted from fermented soybeans that is shown in studies to dissolve blood clots) to help dissolve the saddle thrombus.